arshadinfomerica/SpringBootPractice/README.md

 **Technologies Used**

-Java 17+
+-Java 17+

-Spring Boot
+-Spring Boot

+-Lombok

-Spring Data JPA
+-Spring Data JPA

-Hibernate
+-Hibernate

-Oracle DataBase
+-Oracle DataBase

-Maven
+-Maven

 **Features**

-Create a new entity
+-Create a new entity

-Retrieve entity by ID
+-Retrieve entity by ID

-Retrieve all entities
+-Retrieve all entities

-Update an entity
+-Update an entity

-Delete an entity
+-Delete an entity